ChaosDynamix/Arcadia/docs/06_configuration/CON5_accounts.md

 ---
 layout: default
-title: CON_Localization
+title: CON5 Accounts
-nav_order: 3
+nav_order: 5
-parent: Configuration
+parent: 06 Configuration
-permalink: /configuration/localization/
+permalink: /configuration/accounts/
 has_children: true
 has_toc: false
 ---

-# Configuration of the localization
+# Configuration of the accounts
 {: .no_toc}

 ## Table of contents